RobertMarin/react-twitter/README.md

-# A Twitter clone written in React
+## A fake twitter feed created in React and FakerJS
-## Features which need implementing
-Posts
-  requires table

-Users
-  requires table
-  login system
-  oauth